go-arrower/arrower.org/src/pages/methodik.md

 Use the linter `testpackage` to ensure always testing the api as a system under test.

-Whitebox testing has its pace, use it where necessary.
+Whitebox testing has its place, use it where necessary.
 E.g. when the complexity of the functions warrants it.
 The main goal is support easy refactoring.
 Consider a naming schema for test files that use whitebox testing by adding a `_wb_test.go` postfix.